SitnicV/Windows-Apps/README.md

 ### Document Editors and Suites

+- [ONLYOFFICE](https://www.onlyoffice.com/) : Secure online office suite highly compatible with MS Office formats.
+Connect it to your web platform for document editing and collaboration or use as a part of ONLYOFFICE Workspace.
+- [Apache OpenOffice ](https://www.openoffice.org/) : The leading open-source office software suite for word processing, spreadsheets, presentations, graphics, databases and more.
 - [LibreOffice](https://www.libreoffice.org/) : Free office suite – the evolution of OpenOffice.
 Compatible with Microsoft .doc, .docx, .xls, .xlsx, .ppt, .pptx.
 Updated regularly, community powered.
+- [FreeOffice](https://www.freeoffice.com/en) : FreeOffice, the best free alternative to Microsoft Office (Word, Excel, PowerPoint) for Windows, Mac and Linux
 - [WPS Office](http://www.wps.com/download) : It's a free office software to help you easy work on PC, windows 10, windows 7, mac, iOS and android phone.
 - [Calligra](https://calligra.org/) : Calligra Suite is an office and graphic art suite by KDE.
 It is available for desktop PCs, tablet computers, and smartphones.
 It contains applications for word processing, spreadsheets, presentation, vector graphics, and editing databases.
 - [Pencil](https://pencil.evolus.vn/) : Pencil is built for the purpose of providing a free and open-source GUI prototyping tool that people can easily install and use to create mockups in popular desktop platforms.